wardhop1234/wardhop1234/README.md

 # Overview

-This account contains mirrors of private repositories contributed to by Joseph Yue.
+This account contains mirrors of certain private repositories contributed to by Joseph Yue.
 The account being referenced can be found [here](https://github.com/awesomebob35).

 <!---